fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 :::note

-Deleting a chart via Helm doesn’t delete the Custom Resource Definitions (Custom Resource Definitions) installed via the Helm chart.
+Deleting a chart using Helm doesn’t delete the Custom Resource Definitions (Custom Resource Definitions) installed from the Helm chart.

 :::